ygda-org/programming-guide/sections/section-5.md

 ## Adding a death boundary to our world scene

 1) Go to the world scene and add your `DeathZone` node you made earlier to it.
-Add a `CollishionShape2D` as a child of it.
+Add a `CollisionShape2D` node as a child.

 ![world scene tree with deathzon](../images/section-5/deathzone_boundry.png)